 What are the Victorian CASAs?

 Blaming the victim is a common way of dealing with situations about which people feel uncomfortable.
-A research study of community attitudes to Child Sexual Assault commissioned by the Department of Human Services 3 (then known as ommunity Services, Victoria) in 1991 showed one in four people believe the child should take the blame for sexual abuse in some cases.
+A research study of community attitudes to child sexual assault commissioned by the Department of Human Services 3 (then known as Community Services, Victoria) in 1991 showed one in four people believe the child should take the blame for sexual abuse in some cases.

 One of the strongest messages from the survivors' experiences is how effectively this attitude of blame can silence victims and allow the assaults to continue.

 As one survivor points out: "You feel it's your fault.
 I would get the blame.
 People would say; "What did you do to cause this?
 I was the youngest and the lowest on the ladder.
 It was always going to be turned around to be my fault.
 I didn't have a Counsellor or anyone at school to tell."
 4

 The Victorian CASAs believe it is important all victim/survivors that come to their centres are met with belief and compassion when they tell of their experience and that they receive assistance and support.